patcharaph/patcharaph/README.md

-👋 Hello, I'm Patchara
+# Hello, I'm Patchara
-🎯 A passionate lifelong learner making a bold career pivot from Finance to AI Engineer.
+A passionate lifelong learner making a bold career pivot from Finance to AI Engineer.
 ________________________________________
-🧭 My Story
+## My Story
 I'm Patchara, age 44, with a background in Food Process Engineering (KMITL, 2003) and an MBA in Financial Management (NIDA, 2008).
 I began my career in factory planning at Nestlé Thailand, then transitioned into finance, serving over 16 years at TSFC Securities as Assistant Vice President, Treasury Department.
 My responsibilities included liquidity management, bond trading, and credit facilities provide to Financial institution.

 Driven by a passion for continuous learning, in 2025 I decided to pivot towards technology—specifically Artificial Intelligence and IoT.
 While working full-time, I am now pursuing an online Master’s in AI & IoT at Thammasat University (TUXSA Program), dedicating my free time to building skills in programming, machine learning, and AI applications.

 ________________________________________
-🎓 Academic Roadmap: Master’s Degree in AI & IoT Currently studying in the TUXSA program – an online master’s degree initiative by Thammasat University in collaboration with SkillLane.
+## Academic Roadmap: Master’s Degree in AI & IoT
+Currently studying in the TUXSA program – an online master’s degree initiative by Thammasat University in collaboration with SkillLane.
 ____________
-Program: Master of Engineering in Artificial Intelligence and Internet of Things (International Program)
+- Program: Master of Engineering in Artificial Intelligence and Internet of Things (International Program)
-University: Thammasat University (Online via TUXSA)
+- University: Thammasat University (Online via TUXSA)
-Major: Applied AI
+- Major: Applied AI
-Total Courses**: 30 credits (Core: 18 | Electives: 12)
+- Total Courses: 30 credits (Core: 18 | Electives: 12)

-📚 Progress: Completed 18 out of 30 subjects
+**Progress:** Completed 18 out of 30 subjects

 ✅ Courses Completed:
 1. Applications of Artificial Intelligence: Theories and Innovations
 2. Computational Mathematics: Discrete Mathematics